mostlygeek/mcp-demo/readme.md

 ## Running it:

 1. copy the `.env.example` to `.env` and customize for your environment
-2. run `make` to pull in dependencies
+2. `make` - to pull in dependencies
-3. run `make tsidp` to start the identity server. follow auth instructions.
+3. `make tsidp` - starts tsidp server. follow auth instructions.
-4. in another terminal, run `make server`
+4. `make server` - starts the MCP server.
+Use a separate terminal window.
-5. finally, in another terminal, run `make client`
+5. `make client-zero-click` - runs client clow.
+Use a separate terminal window.
 6. observe the output

 ## Goal